beejjorgensen/bgc/src/bgc_part_0850_malloc.md

 2. Use of `realloc()` to shrink the buffer down to the perfect size after we've completed the read.

-What we see here is a loop that calls `fgets()` over and over to append to a buffer until we see that the last character is a newline.
+What we see here is a loop that calls `fgetc()` over and over to append to a buffer until we see that the last character is a newline.

 Once it finds the newline, it shrinks the buffer to just the right size